 We were thinking last week of the multitude of uses for the wrap, of which every woman should buy one or two to keep at the office.
-(Pictured: Made to order fabric shawl from Nitscreation, available on Etsy.com for $15-$30.)
+(Pictured: Made to order fabric shawl from Nitscreation, available on Etsy.com for $15-$30.
+2017 Update: since this one is sold out, check out our favorite wraps, below!)
 In addition to being a great way to keep warm during the summer (when air conditioning goes into overdrive) and the winter, they can be used to:

 – Fold for use as a pillow for a power nap

 – Add more color to your office, either thrown across a visitor’s chair or folded on the back of your chair

 – Warm your legs when wearing a skirt, using as a lap blanket

 – To add length/coverage to skirts when working alone in your office… Maybe it’s just us, but: when we’re working behind a closed office door, we tend to put our feet up on the desk and otherwise sit in positions that can be troublesome with a skirt (particularly A-line).
 And, of course, we’ve been embarrassed at least once when our secretary opened the door without knocking, or when that guy down the hall mistakenly opened our office door, thinking it was his own.
 Sure, we could stop sitting like that, but instead we tend to compensate by wrapping the scarf around our hips in order to add length to the skirt and to keep it closer to our body.